frePPLe/frepple/doc/integration-guide/odoo-connector.rst

 * The manufacturing menu also contains a link to the complete frePPLe user interface.

-* The manufacturing menu has an extra task to recreate the plan using frePPLe.

-* A scheduler task to recreate the plan as a cron job.

 Using the connector in frePPLe
 ------------------------------